 The list of DHCP options used on each network interface (Internet, VoIP, Management) can be set manually.
 You will find the setup information in the Appendix B.

-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.

-2.6.6.10 'Certificates' submenu
+2.6.5.10 'Certificates' submenu